medusa-project/metaslurper/README.md

 # AWS ECS notes

-Metaslurper can run in AWS ECS.
-The general procedure for deploying is:
+The general procedure for deploying to ECS is:

 1. Install Docker
 2. Create an ECR repository, an ECS Fargate cluster, and an ECS task definition